Gabriella439/post-rfc/voice-feminization.md

 The surefire sign that you strained yourself too much is that your voice becomes hoarse.
-It's not the end of the world if you accidentally make your voice hoarse (everybody gets hoarse once in a while), but frequent and repeated episodes of voice hoarseness is a red flag that you need to seriously stop and see a voice therapist.
+It's not the end of the world if you accidentally make your voice hoarse (everybody gets hoarse once in a while), but frequent and repeated episodes of voice hoarseness are a red flag that you need to seriously stop and see a voice therapist.

 When I do feel strain I most commonly feel it either around my vocal cords (near the middle of my neck) or in the neck muscles beneath my jaw.

-### You might not have to actively train hard to feminizing your voice
+### You might not have to actively train hard

 Many transfems report feminizing their voice by "just" gradually trying to slowly speak more effeminately over time.
 I cannot guarantee that this will